Sending Mail with Drafts

 Drafts ships with a default Mail action, in the “Basic” action group.
 This action is configured to send plain text mail with the built-in iOS Mail app, using the first line of the current draft as the subject and the remaining text as the body of the email.
 When used, a Mail window will pop up with the text already filled in.
 You add a recipient and tap “Send” and your mail is on the way.

 This is only the beginning of what is possible with the Mail action step.
 Multiple actions can be setup using Mail action steps, each configured to have pre-defined To, CC & BCC recipients, stock subject lines or body templates which automatically add signatures or other reused content and formatting.
-So it’s easy to setup, for example, a group email action to send to your project team or family with a single tap.
+So it’s easy to setup, for example, a group email action to send to your project team or family.